Sigma Sigma Sigma: History

 The State Female Normal School in Farmville, Virginia (now known as Longwood University) was the state's first institution to open its doors to teacher education.
 Eight students, Margaret Batten, Louise Davis, Martha Trent Featherston, Isabella Merrick, Sallie Michie, Lelia Scott, Elizabeth Watkins, and Lucy Wright founded the sorority in 1898.
 Scott and Wright led the first meetings of their secret society, the S.S.S.
 Club, in 1897.
 On April 20, 1898, these women officially announced the founding of the Greek letter society known as Sigma Sigma Sigma (Tri Sigma).

 At the same time, Wright's roommate, Julia Tyler, was working to found Kappa Delta sorority.
 In the fall of 1898, Zeta Tau Alpha was founded, followed by the founding of Alpha Sigma Alpha in 1901.
 These four sororities were all founded at the State Female Normal School and were henceforth referred to as the "Farmville Four".

 Tri Sigma was chartered with the Commonwealth of Virginia on February 12, 1903.
-Tri Sigma's first constitution was adopted the Alpha chapter, in April 1903.
+Tri Sigma's first constitution, the Alpha chapter, was adopted in April 1903.
 A second chapter, Beta, was established at the Lewisburg Female Institute in 1903.
 In 1907, Tri Sigma had 100 active members and 250 total initiates from eight chapters.
 It also had two alumnae chapters.
 That year, the sorority decided to limit its chapters to colleges and closed Beta, Eta, and Theta.

-In 1911, it decided to became a professional sorority and limited it chapters to normal schools.
+In 1911, it decided to became a professional sorority and limited its chapters to normal schools.
 Chapters that did not fit were absorbed by Delta Delta Delta.
 Tri Sigma joined the Association of Education Sororities.
 In 1915, Tri Sigma absorbed the two remaining chapters of Sigma Delta Chi sorority.
 As the sorority grew, the national nature of Tri Sigma solidified with the standardization of a ceremony for new members and the establishment of a Founder's Day to celebrate the founding of Sigma Sigma Sigma.
 By 1930, it had chartered 32 chapters and had initiated 4,043 members.

-Once a sorority exclusively for teacher's and educational colleges, Tri Sigma became a social sorority.
+Once a sorority exclusively for teachers and educational colleges, Tri Sigma became a social sorority.
 In 1951, Sigma Sigma Sigma became a full member of the National Panhellenic Conference.
 Sigma Sigma Sigma was the first NPC sorority to adopt a position statement for gender inclusivity.
 It now counts more than 140,000 women as members.